wickman/pystachio/README.md

 ## Requirements ##

-Tested on Python 2.6 - 2.7.
-Most likely won't work prior to 2.6.x.
-Definitely won't work on Python 3.2.x because of metaclass issues but those are minor.
+Tested on CPython 2.6, 2.7 and PyPy 1.6.
+Most likely won't work with CPythons pre-2.6.x.
+Definitely won't work on CPython 3.2.x because of metaclass syntax issues, but that's probably a minor change.

 ## Overview ##

-You can define a structured type through the 'Composite' type:
+You can define a structured type through the 'Struct' type:

     from pystachio import (
       Integer,
       String,
-      Composite)
+      Struct)

-    class Employee(Composite):
+    class Employee(Struct):
       first = String
       last  = String
       age   = Integer